 The Writing Center

-The staff of the Writing Center offers free, one-on-one assistance to all students, faculty, and staff at Siena.
-Knowledgeable, highly-trained, and compassionate peer writing consultants provide objective, critical responses to assignments and projects across the disciplines and at any stage in the writing process.
+The Writing Center offers free in-person and online assistance to all students, faculty, and staff.
+Knowledgeable, highly-trained, thoughtful peer writing consultants provide objective, critical responses to assignments and projects across the disciplines and at any stage in the writing process.
 Regardless of the assignment, consultants can help writers generate ideas, organize an argument, clarify purpose, or identify an audience.
-We teach strategies for writers to use when revising their own work, and though we do not edit, correct, or “fix” technical problems, we can address those that reoccur throughout a text.
-We strongly encourage writers to visit the Writing Center several days prior to when the project is actually due and to plan for follow-up appointments.
+We teach strategies for writers to use when revising their own work, and though we do not edit, correct, or “fix” technical problems, we will help you address issues that reoccur throughout a text.
+We strongly encourage writers to visit the Writing Center several days prior to when a project is due and to plan for follow-up with subsequent appointments.

-Additional information about our mission, services, and hours of operation is posted at www.siena.edu/writingcenter.
+Additional details about our mission, services, and hours of operation are posted at www.siena.edu/writing.
 The Writing Center is located in L09 on the lower-level of the Standish Library.
-Walk-ins are welcome, but appointments are highly recommended and can be scheduled online or by telephoning 783-4125.
+Appointments may be scheduled online or by telephoning (518) 783-4125.

 Career Education and Professional Development Office (CEPD)